xmkhatshwa/crud-employee-rest-api/README.md

     - Run Scripts from the scripts folder
 - API Development
     - Download and Install Java JDK 21
-    - Download and install IntelliJ Community Edition
+    - Download and install IntelliJ Community Edition or IDE of your choice
+    - Enable Lombok processing on your IDE
     - Run the code
 - Testing
   	- Download and Install Postman